9 Body Parts That Are Younger Than You Think

 Your Skin Is: 2 weeks old

 The outermost layer of your skin is called the stratum corneum.
 It mainly serves as a protective barrier between the rest of the more sensitive layers of your skin and the environment around them, letting only tiny particles pass through.
-According to Discovery Health, this layer contains minor skin imperfections such as fine lines and blemishes.
-(And you thought it took years to develop wrinkles!)
+(Your face and skin are one of the body parts you really shouldn’t touch, either.)

 Your Eyelashes Are: 2 months old

 They may be pretty, but eyelashes serve an important body function, which is why many animals besides humans have them too.
 They shield your eyes from danger by blocking particles like dust and dirt, and prevent your eyes from drying out.
 Top lids contain about 150 to 200 hairs and bottom lids have around 75 to 100.
-Although women have been faking the length and lushness of eyelashes for decades with mascara and lash extensions, the Guinness World Record for eyelash length actually belongs to a man: Stuart Muller recorded 2.75 inch-long lashes in December 2007.
+Do you know which body parts are as unique as your fingerprint?

 Your Red Blood Cells Are: 4 months old